bedankibunja/HR-ANALYTICS-Predicting-Employee-Promotions/README.md

 ## Conclusion
 ### Findings
 1. The data highlights a significant imbalance, with a small percentage of employees eligible for promotion.
 2. Extensive feature engineering and careful feature selection was done to boost model performance.
 3. Initial Model Performance and Tuning Needs: Early model tests indicated low F1 scores, highlighting the need to balance precision (identifying true promotion candidates) and recall (minimizing false negatives).

 ### Recommendations
-1. **Explore Advanced Feature Engineering for Richer Insights:** Adding additional features, such as metrics related to leadership initiatives, cross-departmental collaborations, or innovative contributions, could provide a deeper view into promotion readiness.
+1. Explore Advanced Feature Engineering for Richer Insights; adding additional features, such as metrics related to leadership initiatives, cross-departmental collaborations, or innovative contributions, could provide a deeper view into promotion readiness.
 This would allow us to recognize contributions that align with our company’s values and priorities, giving HR teams a broader context when making promotion decisions.

-2. **Establish Regular Model Audits:** To ensure our model remains accurate and aligned with evolving organizational needs, we suggest scheduling quarterly evaluations and updates.
+2. Establish Regular Model Audits; To ensure our model remains accurate and aligned with evolving organizational needs, we suggest scheduling quarterly evaluations and updates.
 These ongoing reviews will help our model adapt to workforce changes and emerging business objectives, giving stakeholders assurance that promotion processes remain fair and aligned with company goals.

-3. **Implement Techniques to Address Data Imbalance**
+3. Implement Techniques to Address Data Imbalance
-4. **Explore Advanced Hyper-Parameter Tuning**
+4. Explore Advanced Hyper-Parameter Tuning.

 ## Future Work
 Future improvements may include fine-tuning the model, implementing bias mitigation strategies, and exploring more complex algorithms.